criteo/criteo-api-python-sdk/sdks/retailmedia_2025-04/docs/BalanceCampaign202110ListRequest.md

 # BalanceCampaign202110ListRequest

-A class implementing the request of the Criteo API with a collection of entities as body
+A top-level object that encapsulates a Criteo API request for several entities

 ## Properties
 Name | Type | Description | Notes